 Our commercial success will depend in part on obtaining and maintaining patent protection and trade secret protection of our current and future product candidates, the processes used to manufacture them and the methods for using them, as well as successfully defending these patents against third-party challenges.
 We are the owner of record of patents and patent applications pending in the United States and in certain foreign jurisdictions.
 Patents issue from non-provisional applications, which are typically filed from provisional patent applications or from PCT applications that enter the national phase.
 Neither provisional patent applications nor PCT applications issue directly as patents.
 We own PCT, patent applications relating to our platform technologies covering methods of use and applications of the platform technologies.
-As of April 30, 2021, we had five allowed or issued foreign patents that are relevant to our BXCL701 program and one issued U.S. patent and one allowed foreign patent that is relevant to our BXCL501 program.
+As of August 5, 2021, we had five allowed or issued foreign utility patents that are relevant to our BXCL701 program and one issued U.S. patent, one issued foreign utility patent and one allowed foreign utility patent that are relevant to our BXCL501 program.
 We cannot be certain that any future patents will issue with claims that cover our product candidates.
 Our ability to stop third parties from making, using, selling, offering to sell or importing our product candidates is dependent upon the extent to which we have rights under valid and enforceable patents or trade secrets that cover these activities.